CreitinGameplays/geminios/README.md

 # GeminiOS Documentation

-GeminiOS is a minimal, open-source, educational, Debian-like and Linux-based Operating System built from scratch (made by Google Gemini 3, continued by Codex).
-It does not rely on build systems (like Buildroot).
+GeminiOS is a minimal, open-source, educational, Debian-compatible Linux operating system built from scratch (made by Google Gemini 3, continued by Codex).
+It does not rely on build systems like Buildroot.

+The project now follows a clear model:

+- Debian-compatible userland and package ecosystem
+- GeminiOS-specific boot flow, init/service model, and packaging workflow
+- `gpkg` as the package delivery and repository layer on top

 Started with Google Gemini 3 Pro, let's see how far we can go with that.